sf-wdi-31/html-css-review/README.md

 ![calder-mobile](https://cloud.githubusercontent.com/assets/7833470/10673045/8edabf9c-78a8-11e5-9c61-5587d2389da9.jpg)

 Many sources compare well-structured HTML to a tree.
-We can also think of it as a top-down architecture, like a mobile.
+We can also think of it as a top-down architecture, like a [mobile](https://en.wikipedia.org/wiki/Mobile_(sculpture)).

 If you were asked to build this mobile with HTML and CSS, what classes and ids would you use?